Forien/foundryvtt-forien-armoury/README.md

 ## Contents

+Module contains single Compendium pack containing at the moment 24 items.

-* Gambesons as an alternative to Leather armour
+* Added Gambesons as an alternative to Leather armour
 * Rebalanced Leather armour (is more expensive than Gambesons, but Durable)
 * Added boiled Leather Bracers
 * Added Cuirass (basically Plate Breastplate)